-This popular lemony cocktail has just the right amount of kick you need.
+Gin Fizz is one of the best lemony cocktails in world that has just the right amount of kick you need.
 The Gin Fizz recipe makes use of gin, lime, gomme syrup, soda water, and an optional addition of egg.

 - Fill your shaker with ice cubes.

-- Add all the ingredients-except for soda water- and shake vigorously.
+- Add all the constituents-except for soda water- and shake vigorously.